- In what setting does my child learn best, and in what setting is my child the least productive?

 There should be an open dialogue at the IEP meeting about possible placements.
 If you are concerned with the proposed educational placement, you can ask to have the meeting rescheduled to give you time to evaluate the proposed educational placement.
 In the meantime, you can speak to your child’s teachers, other parents, special education personnel, advocates in your area, and most importantly to your child, and try to gauge what setting would be the most productive, most beneficial, most stimulating and least threatening place for your child to learn.

-Although IDEA sets forth a process by which the general education setting must be ruled out before considering other educational placements, ultimately, your child needs to be in an educational placement that will allow him/her to access a FAPE.
+Although IDEA sets forth a process by which the general education setting must be ruled out before considering other educational placements, ultimately, your child needs to be in an educational placement that will allow them to access a FAPE.
 In addition, your child may require a “more restrictive” setting now, but there may come a time in the future when a less restrictive setting is a better match.
 The IEP team will discuss educational placement every year when conducting the annual IEP review.
 Once your child has an educational placement, monitor it closely.
 Your child’s placement is not set in stone, and you can always request an IEP meeting to review your child’s placement if you become concerned that it is no longer a match.

 Regardless of your child’s educational placement, IDEA mandates that students receive qualified instruction from a well trained professional.
 However, there are still many teachers and therapists who do not have specialized training in autism.